biocommons/biocommons.seqrepo/README.rst

 Deployments Scenarios
 !!!!!!!!!!!!!!!!!!!!!
-* Available now: Local read-only archive, mirrored from public site, accessed via Python API (see `Mirroring documentation <doc/mirror.rst>`__)
+* Local read-only archive, mirrored from public site, accessed via Python API (see `Mirroring documentation <doc/mirror.rst>`__)
-* Available now: Local read-write archive, maintained with command line utility and/or API (see `Command Line Interface documentation
+* Local read-write archive, maintained with command line utility and/or API (see `Command Line Interface documentation
   <doc/cli.rst>`__).
-* Planned: Docker-based data-only container that may be linked to application container
+* Docker-based data-only container that may be linked to application container.
 * Planned: Docker image that provides REST interface for local or remote access